william-riser/BasketballScouting/README.md

 This is my Project 1 submisison for CS3200 Database Design at Northeastern University

-All files for Points 1-7 are in the file named "Points1-7"
+All files for Points 1-7 are in the folder named "Points1-7"
 #

 ## Technologies